AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 To ensure proper functioning of the program, you can find a Test plan on our [GitHub](https://github.com/AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/tree/main).

-To ensure proper installation of the fresco, there is a [documentation](#) in pdf where you can find how to use our program, how the ffresco will be set up with all the details.
+To ensure proper installation of the fresco, there is a [documentation](#) in pdf where you can find how to use our program, how the fresco will be set up with all the details.

 ## Security